One of the things you can learn about them is this: they could have become billionaires in almost any business. Not just the one they actually did.

-Clarity is a measure of how much of what is you actually see accurately with high resolution.
+Clarity is a measure of how much of what is there to see, you actually see.
+Accurately with high resolution.

 Resolution is a word I took from photos on a computer.
 We used to scan a photo with a scanner (remember: I was a magazine publisher before I became whatever I am now) at 300 dots per inch… but printed at 70 dots per inch.
 The information was there, the accuracy was there, but the person who looked at the photo in the magazine only got a quarter of the data we had… so his clarity was lower.

-My second best student errs on this account: he retains what he heard i said, but NEVER considers it 10%, always thinks that their what there is to know…
+My second best student errs on this account: he retains what he heard i said, but NEVER considers it 10%, always thinks that he got what there is to know…

 You always want to set your compass to billionaires…